drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 17:48_ 1.
+In the overview, `though` is doing a lot of work in the segue from temperature advice to body part reports.
+1/3

 _12/31 17:45_ AI Overview (continued): When buying or using one, look for features like a wide temperature range, especially if placing in a garage (garage-ready models), and use an external thermometer to confirm it holds that consistent 0°F